santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Hardware-%2D-Asset-Information.md

 # Tech Link
 [aka.ms/itweb](aka.ms/itweb) for Tech Link - support, warranty, failing or broken, and also a good resource for options.

-# Asset tracking
-For information about your machine or any other Microsoft-issued assets, you can use the Asset Link tool!

 Go to //AssetLink and it will trigger the install of the AssetLink app.